 The High Cost of Travel Expenses for Small Businesses

 Are you a small-business owner looking for ways to cut costs without affecting your long term growth?
 One way to trim the fat, so to speak, could be with your expenses for travel and other extras.
 While that isn’t to say that you should cut out everything, there may simply be a few ways you can save.
+American companies spent roughly $225 billion sending their employees on business trips during 2012.
+Business trips have supported 3.7 million jobs and have generated approximately $35 billion in tax payments.
 Read on to learn more about expense reports and how you can keep them on a tighter budget.

 Why Does Travel Cost So Much for Small Business?